 RDEC is for companies that do not meet the criteria for the SME scheme, often larger companies.
 It can also be used by companies that are excluded from the SME scheme for a few other reasons, including being in receipt of certain types of grant.

 Want to know more about the two R&D tax credit schemes?

-Using our expertise, ForrestBrown are regularly able to identify R&D activities within the projects that engineering firms are carrying out.
+Using our expertise, ForrestBrown is regularly able to identify R&D activities within the projects that engineering firms are carrying out.
 It often surprises them that what they would consider day-to day activity actually qualifies for this powerful tax incentive.
 In many cases, previous advisers who had worked with them had not made the connection either.
 So it’s often the case that we help them uplift previous claims significantly too.

 How engineering companies can benefit from R&D tax credits

 R&D tax credits should be a vital planning consideration for any engineering business as well as those in their supply chains.